boxed/kodare.net/_posts/2020-11-17-why_we_dont_use_enums.markdown

 ## Problem 2: Hard to add data

 With python enums it's difficult to add additional data for the cases.
-You an use tuples but it has the problem of no semantics but worse.
+You an use tuples but it has the same problem of no semantics but it gets worse the bigger the tuple is.
 This is an example from the official documentation:

 ```python